KryspinTrawnik/AngerDiary/README.md

 # AngerDiary
-> Application for learning and practising copeing with anger.
+> Application for learning and practicing copying with anger.

 ## Table of contents
 * [General info](#general-info)